Electrical Upgrades

 By Stephen Varone, AIA and Peter Varsalona, PE

 I live in a pre-war co-op with a very old electrical system.
 Fuses blow regularly, even when running light appliances such as a toaster or an iron.
-Several other shareholders I've talked to are experiencing the same problem.
-How does the board determine if the building as a whole needs to upgrade its electrical system or if the problem lies within the individual apartments?
+Several other shareholders I’ve talked to are experiencing the same problem.
+How does the board determine if the building as a whole needs an electrical system upgrade or if the problem lies within the individual apartments?
 And who is responsible for the cost of the upgrade: the cooperative or the shareholders who are affected?

 If you and other shareholders are constantly blowing fuses in an old building, chances are the problem is building-wide, especially if the original electrical system has not been replaced or upgraded in a long time (if ever).
 Upgrading the building’s electrical system will increase the overall electrical capacity.
 This increased capacity will give shareholders the potential to use more electrical power, but only if the existing wiring in the individual units can handle it.
 So even after the main upgrade, shareholders may still need to address deficiencies in the electrical components in their individual apartments.